ChrstphrHll/npc_gen/students/Rossan Jonik.md

 ---
 ### Description
 - 3rd year Halfling Artificer in Treskal
-- straight red hair that's hanging down to their back, Pale Blue eyes, and Fair skin
+- shoulder length straight white hair that's messy, Pale Blue eyes, and Fair skin
 - Is Impartial and Unaggressive, and has Might as their ideal

 ### Organizations